-Recently, npower, which is one of the U.K.'s largest suppliers of electricity and natural gas, set out to find the oldest boiler in the land.
+A few years back, npower, which is one of the U.K.'s largest suppliers of electricity and natural gas, set out to find the oldest boiler in the land.
 They did this by running a contest.
-If you win, npower will award you £3,000 towards a replacement boiler that is much more energy efficient that your ancient one.
-It will, of course, condense.
+If you won, npower would award you £3,000 towards a replacement boiler that is much more energy efficient that your ancient one.
+It would, of course, condense.

-As you can imagine, this got U.K. homeowners excited because that's a lot of loot, especially these days, and new boilers don't come cheaply in Europe.
-I also got excited when I heard about the contest because I figured that any country with a history as long as England's is bound to turn up some very old equipment, and I have a thing for old stuff.
+As you can imagine, this got U.K. homeowners excited because that was a lot of loot, and new boilers didn’t come cheaply in Europe.
+I also got excited when I heard about that contest because I figured that any country with a history as long as England's is bound to turn up some very old equipment, and I have a thing for old stuff.
 So I watched and waited.

 Well, they disappointed me.
-As I write to you, they think they have a winner.
-It's a boiler up in Alnwick, but it's a mere 32 years old.
-This, they consider old?
+The boiler they awarded was a mere 32 years old.
+This, they considered old?
 I don't think so.
-To me, this boiler is still a wet-behind-the-ears young man, but npower gushed over it.
+To me, this boiler was still wet behind the ears, but npower gushed over it.
 They pointed out that the boiler is older than the owners' 24-year marriage.
 Big whooping deal.
-I have underwear older than this boiler.
+I have underwear older than that boiler.

-Richard Cotton, who is in charge of sales for npower (and, hey, that's what this contest is all about), said, "In our search for Britain's oldest boiler, we've already uncovered many boilers more than 30 years old, with some families owning boilers that are older than their grown-up children."
+Richard Cotton, who was in charge of sales for npower (and, hey, that's what this contest was really all about, right?), said, "In our search for Britain's oldest boiler, we've already uncovered many boilers more than 30 years old, with some families owning boilers that are older than their grown children."

-Well, yeah.
-It's because of the children that most of us can't afford to buy new boilers.
+Well, yeah, and it's because of the children that most of us can't afford to buy new boilers.
 Everybody knows that.

-The Energy Saving Trust, which is an independent U.K. organization charged with making the kingdom more climate-conscious, says that any boiler more than 15 years old is far less energy efficient than what's available today, and that folks could save as much as £235 each year on their heating bills if they would just upgrade.
-They also mention that an older boiler may cause a fire, an explosion, or a gas leak, which, I suppose, is inspirational to British people.
+The Energy Saving Trust, which is an independent U.K. organization charged with making the kingdom more climate-conscious, said that any boiler more than 15 years old is far less energy efficient than what's available today.
+They claimed that folks could save as much as £235 each year on their heating bills if they would just upgrade.
+They also mention that an older boiler may cause a fire, an explosion, or a gas leak, which, I suppose they imagined would be inspirational to British people.

-Say the same to most Americans and they'll ask you how soon they're going to get their money back on the new boiler?
-Better not take more than three years.
+Say the same to most Americans and they'll ask you how soon they're going to get their money back on that new boiler?
+It better not take more than three years.
 They'll also tell you that they've never had a fire, explosion, or gas leak, so you can take that thought and stuff it, buster.

 We're like that.

 Which brings me to Jonathan Metz of West Hartford, Connecticut.
-Mr. Metz, 31 years old (one year younger than the oldest boiler in the U.K.), was vacuuming his boiler when a part of the vacuum fell into the boiler.
-He reached in to retrieve it and his arm got stuck, and I mean really stuck.
+Mr. Metz was one year younger than that contest-winning British boiler. when he was vacuuming his own boiler.
+A part of the vacuum cleaner fell into the boiler.
+He reached in to retrieve it and got his arm stuck, and I mean really stuck.
 He was working alone and he wasn't a professional, so no one was watching him, or checking up on him, or even thinking about him.

 He yelled and screamed for three days in his basement, but no one came to help him.
 At one point, he popped the relief valve and drank the boiler water by scooping it up with his flip-flop.
-He said it was all red and disgusting, but he was glad to get it.
+He said the water was red and disgusting, but he was glad to get it.

-This was one coyote-ugly boiler, as you can see by the photo at the top of this story.
+This was one coyote-ugly boiler, as you can see by the photo at the top of the new story.
 I'd say it was at least 60 years old.
-It had a huge copper tank for domestic water above it, and it would have won that U.K. contest, hands down (no pun intended).
+It had a huge copper tank for domestic water above it, and it would have won that U.K. contest, hands down (uh, no pun intended).

 A local company, Automatic TLC Energy, was nice enough to donate a new boiler, along with the labor to install it.
-I watched a news video of the guys carrying the big copper tank onto their truck.
+I watched a news video of the guys loading the big copper tank onto their truck.
 Smart guys.
 I’m glad Mr. Metez is still with us.

 When the five years of any service contract came to an end, the customer would call the oil company and say that he was thinking of switching companies.
 This would prompt another offer of five years free service, of course.
 I never met anyone who ever paid for service on an oil-fired boiler or furnace.

-So these guys keep showing up, and they keep working on stuff that rightfully should be in a landfill.
+So those guys keep showing up, and they kept working on stuff that rightfully should have been in a landfill.
 This is why we still have residential boilers that date to the Great Depression - boilers that are big enough to stick your arm into.
 Once.